Home for the Holidays – Energy Saving Handbook

 The holiday season is a big time for baking.
 Make the most of your oven and the energy that goes into heating it by cooking several dishes at once.
 Remember: it takes the same amount of energy to heat a full oven as it does a nearly empty one.

-LEDs use 90% less electricity than regular Christmas lights, saving you money on your holiday utility bills, and reducing your impact on the environment.
+LEDs use 90% less electricity than regular Christmas lights, saving on energy usage during the holiday season, and reducing your impact on the environment.
+This is one of many ways to save on your electric bill at this time of year.

 LED lights last up to 100,000 hours.
 Assuming you use your Christmas lights five hours a day between Thanksgiving and New Year’s, that’s only 200 hours of use each year!
 How’s that for long-lasting?